Consensys/pythx/README.rst

         ╘════════════════╧══════════════════════════════════════╛

 Get the analysis report.
-Resolving the source maps is still a bit buggy, sorry. :)
+Pinpointing the line and column locations is still a bit buggy, sorry. :)

 .. code-block::